 Charcoal roasting is used to eliminate the moisture left in the leaves.
 It is also used to manipulate and correct the flavour of the final product.
 This step can make or break a tea.
 The roast caramelises the finished leaves while additionally putting them into a dormant state until they are “woken” by searing boiled water.
 This tea is one of the most difficult to make, a true indication of the skill and knowledge of the tea master who creates it.

-On our own journey, we have been fortunate to connect with Cindy Chen of Wuyi Origin.
+On our own journey, we have been fortunate to connect with a family run producer in this region by the name of Cindy.
 She has tea running through her veins, initially gaining experience with her family’s tea business, and now through meeting her husband.
 Together, they have combined generations of knowledge to create their own small operation, producing some of the finest teas from their family-owned plantation, with a strict emphasis on quality over quantity.

 Cindy represents a new generation of young entrepreneurial tea producers.
 She has won Best Black Tea two years running for her “Jin Jun Mei” at the Hobart Fine Food Awards, and in 2018, Danilo “Danny” De Andrade from DiBella Coffee won the World Tea Brewers Championship with her Mi lan Xiang or “Honey Orchid Oolong”.